This post was originally published in March 2019 and has been updated.

 - Top with crumbled bacon, shredded cheese, and scallions.

-- Serve with corned beef and roasted carrots.
+- Serve with flat-cut corned beef and maple ginger roasted carrots.

 - Use for breakfast hash or add to frittatas.

-- Roast chicken along with the potatoes to create this lemon rosemary sheet pan meal or this bacon ranch version.
+- Roast chicken and potatoes to create this lemon rosemary sheet pan meal or this bacon ranch version.

 Equipment